kashifkhan0771/utils/readME.md

 - Logs are automatically flushed to the configured output as soon as they're written.
 - To log without colors (e.g., for testing), set the `disableColors` field to `true` in the `Logger` instance.

+### 16. File System Utilities

+- **FormatFileSize**: Formats a file size given in bytes into a human-readable string with appropriate units (B, KB, MB, GB, TB).

 ---

 ## Examples: